Skip to main content

 Makes $24.50 @ THC +

-To Use Or Not To Use Feminized Seeds?
+To Use or Not Use Feminized Seeds?

 The importance of selecting the best phenotype cannot be stressed enough.
 If breeders and growers don't take their time in finding the strongest and best of the breed, there would be a lapse in both potency and productivity.

-A key note to remember is that using cannabis feminized seeds is much easier, but it will give you less variety.
+A key to remember is that using cannabis feminized seeds is much easier, but it will give you less variety.
 Regular seeds which then the grower will have to select for females usually have stronger characteristics from their parental lineage.

 Gavin Kushman.
 Cannabis strain writer in a cannabis garden